-Herniated discs are often referred to as slipped discs or ruptured discs.
-A disc herniation is when the nucleus pulposus (the inner jelly-like substance) pushes out of the disc because of a tear or defect in the cartilage (outer layer).
-This can put pressure on spinal nerves.
+- Herniated discs: are often referred to as slipped discs or ruptured discs.
+A disc herniation when the ‘inner jelly-like substance’ pushes out of the disc because of tears or defect in the outer cartilage layer.
+This puts pressure on the spinal nerves, causing pain.

 A herniated disc is more likely to cause pain than a bulging disc.
 Symptoms can include pain, numbness, weakness, tingling, or burning that radiates to the neck, arms, hands, back, legs and feet, depending on the location of the affected disc.
 Muscle spasms or cramping can also be symptoms of disc problems.